Is AIG home insurance right for you?

-Home Insurance is generally separated in to buildings and content cover.
+Home Insurance is generally separated in to buildings and contents cover.
 You can normally purchase these policies together as one joint cover plan from most providers or you can purchase them separately.

 AIG Home Insurance Review

-AIG provides a highly comprehensive level of cover with a range or extras which aren’t normally seen with typical insurance policies.
+AIG provides comprehensive cover with a range or extras which aren’t normally seen with typical insurance policies.
 This would suit people who require a high level of coverage.
 This policy can be personalised with optional extras.

 AIG home insurance features

-- AIG provide an extra 100% of your home’s coverage limit when you need to rebuild your home in the same location which is double what most insurers normally offer
+- AIG provide an extra 100% of your home’s coverage limit when you need to rebuild your home in the same location (double what most insurers normally offer)

 - Your possessions are protected from being lost, broken or damaged as well as theft

-- Rental and alternative accommodation cover in the event you can’t go home due to a claim
+- Rental and alternative accommodation are covered in the event you can’t go home

-- They cover the usual damage due to a burst pipe as well as more complex issues such as sewers, drains, or sump pumps
+- They cover damage due to a burst pipe as well as more complex issues such as sewers, drains, or sump pumps

-- You are reimbursed in the incident of identity theft
+- You are reimbursed in the event of identity theft

 - Landscaping replacement, including the removal of fallen trees is covered

 - Covered for technology to help protect your home against further damage in the future

 Personalised home rebuilding upgrades

 This means you are guaranteed rebuilding cover in the same location to match your home’s prior quality.
 You are also provided with ‘green rebuilding’ which means they will cover environmentally friendly materials when rebuilding your home.